 - If you do not have a medical provider, schedule a video visit with SRJC's Medical Providers by calling 707 527-4445 during business hours.
 Also, available in the county, please see our list of community clinics.

 - Staff and faculty who are ill should seek care from their local health providers or an emergency room.
 Please notify these providers immediately if you have traveled out of the country in the past 2 weeks or have known exposure to a person with COVID-19 infection.

 - Minimize unnecessary traveling.
 Consult the CDC or State Department website for more information on travel recommendations

 Sonoma County Healthcare Foundation List of Resources - This extensive list, frequently updated, includes general resources/local information, local services, information for parents and children, and other issue information/resources.

 With all of us in a "shelter in place" mode for some time, people wonder what are the best ways to get food.
 While scientists tell us that covid is not transmitted by eating food, the containers that it comes in can contain the virus for some number of hours.

 Take-out: When you get home, put the container down, wash your hands thoroughly, get a plate, and dump the food onto it.
 Then, throw about the container and anything aside from the actual food (don't keep any napkins or utensils provided.)
 Then, wash your hands again before you eat.

 Grocery Stores: If possible, plan ahead and order on-line.
 There are delivery services and pick-up services at the store - it just might be several days from now.
 If you get delivery, have the person leave your order in front of your door so you have no direct contact.
 Then follow the same instructions as for take-out above.
 When ordering ahead and getting food brought to your car, similarly avoice contact by having the store employee bring the food to your car trunk.
 And, then at home disinfect.
-More info about this is at a very good Consumer Reports article and an equally good NPR article.
+More info about this are in two excellent sources: a good Consumer Reports article and an equally good NPR article.